The best way to create interactive reading assignments - 4 fun reading lesson plans

 4. Share with your students

-When you configured both parts of the reading assignment, you’re ready to share it with your students.
+When you configured both parts of the reading assignment, you're ready to share it with your students.
 Just get a shareable link and share it with your students.
 You can also immediately share BookWidgets exercises in Google Classroom and other LMSes.
-Or, you can share a QR-code that students can scan.
+Or, you can share a QR-code that students need to scan.

 Students open the exercises and start reading.
 Afterwards, they can submit their answers if you've enabled them to do so.